-Persons home schooled may also elect to take the General Educational Development (GED) exam from their local community college in lieu of a high school diploma.
-If the student passes this test, the GED is equivalent and can take the place of a high school diploma.
-The cost of the GED exam is minimal.
+Persons home schooled may also elect to take the high school equivalency exam from their local community college in lieu of a high school diploma.
+If the student passes the test, the high school equivalency is equivalent and can take the place of a high school diploma.
+The cost of the high school equivalency exam is minimal.